 Some data gaps exist in this analysis, particularly for the reference case projections.
-Emissions of aerosols, which include volcanic dust and "black carbon" from fossil fuel combustion, could have significant climate impacts through their effects on radiative forcing.
-Total estimated black carbon emissions for 2002 were 3.0 MMtCO2e.
+Emissions of aerosols, which include volcanic dust and particulate matter from forest fires and fossil fuel combustion, could have significant climate impacts through their effects on radiative forcing.
+The degree to which any of these aerosol sources play a net positive or negative effect on radiative forcing depends on their chemical make-up.
+A key determinant is the ratio of organic carbon to black carbon.
+Aerosols with a lower ratio will have a net positive effect (i.e. a global warming effect).
+The primary sources of these aerosols are fossil fuel combustion (diesel fuel, coal, residual oil).
+Aerosols from forest fires have a very high organic carbon to black carbon ratio, which produce a net negative climate forcing effect.
+On a CO2-equivalent basis, the total estimated black carbon emissions for 2002 in Alaska were 3.0 MMtCO2e.
 It is estimated that black carbon emissions will decrease by 2018 after new engine and fuel standards take effect.
 These estimates are not incorporated into the Alaska reference case projections because a global warming potential for black carbon has not yet been assigned by the Intergovernmental Panel on Climate Change.